samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

 ### Via direct reference to static files

-* Static files stored on the server can lead to IDOR vulnerabilities.
+* Static files stored on the server can also be susceptible to IDOR vulnerabilities.
 For example, an application may store user-uploaded files in a shared directory without implementing proper access controls:

   ```http
   GET /uploads/123.pdf